10 Reasons Gardening Can Transform Your Life

 6. When gardening, I pay particular ATTENTION to the finer details and engage all the senses.
 I appreciate the colors, unique patterns, textures…take in the smell, the feeling of the soil, the sound of the birds and the wind.
 All we have is what we place our attention on and what you focus on you will feel.
 I think about the fact that there is THE world and there is MY world.
 “Where focus goes, energy flows” — Tony Robbins.
 Building focus (like a muscle) is a battle that must be fought daily — but when mastered, it’s truly transformational across many areas of life.

-7. I’m reminded of the value of PATIENCE and the need to enjoy the journey as I tend to want the garden to grow faster, reproduce, etc. I tend to do that with a lot of things, but especially in business.
+7. I’m reminded of the value of PATIENCE to transform your life and the need to enjoy the journey as I tend to want the garden to grow faster, reproduce, etc. I tend to do that with a lot of things, but especially in business.
 All big things were once small, and change doesn’t happen overnight.
 The biggest oak tree was once an acorn.
 This also reminds me that while my children may appear to grow slowly, they’ll be out of the house in a flash, and I need to treasure every moment with them, even during difficult situations.

 8. Being alone and going into the silence with Nature tends to foster contemplation and CLARITY.
 This is where I determine not what I need in life, but what I WANT and WHY.
 This is also where I take 100% responsibility for every condition in my life.